nischiguti/excel-pdf-checker/README.md

-Explanation
-Integrate PDF and Excel Processing: The main() function combines the logic of reading Excel files, extracting serial numbers, checking PDF files, and categorizing the results.

-Refactor Filtering: The filter_by_category() function is used to handle the output based on categories.
-You might not need it if all processing is handled within the main() function.

-Handling Output Files: Output files are opened and managed within the main() function.
-This helps avoid opening files multiple times and makes the script more efficient.

-Cleanup: The finally block ensures that all file handlers are closed, even if an error occurs during processing.

-Logging Results: Logs are written directly to their respective files based on the category of the findings.

-This script assumes that you want to merge the functionalities and process the data in one go.
-If there are specific details or additional functionalities you want to include, let me know!

-You said:
-write a readme for this script
-ChatGPT said:
-ChatGPT
-Certainly!
-Here’s a README file for your integrated script.
-This document explains the purpose, usage, and setup for the script.

 Equipment PDF and Excel Processing Script
 Overview
 This script processes folders containing equipment data by extracting and categorizing information from Excel and PDF files.
 It performs the following tasks: